ADOHI/python_facial_data_collector_with_video/README.md

 DLC MALAB 3rd team
 First project

-this application will gatter your facial data through webcam. so you must need webcam or something other camera.
+this application will gatter your facial data with your webcam. so you must need webcam or something other camera.

 ## How to start